Separate Beds: The Key to Blissful Couple Travel?

 “Yeah, let’s do that,” Tom replied.

-The next morning I awoke well-rested and I rolled over to see Tom stretch out in his bed.
+The next morning I awoke well-rested and I rolled over to see Tom stretched out in his bed.
 He heard me moving and opened his eyes to squint at me.

 “I slept so well last night,” he teased.
 “No one kicking me or stealing all the covers.”